theMK2k/Media-Hoarder/DONE.md

 ### Bugs

+- [x] vue-i18n: Value of key 'LanguageNames.N'Ko' is not a string!
 - [x] duplicate detection fails at special characters: e.g. "adams aebler"n
 - [x] Settings -> Languages: languages aren't translated in the list
 - [x] Settings -> Regions: regions aren't translated in the list